Nosework Success Story, So Far

 Being a total newb, I won't attempt to explain how all this training works.
 We followed along with our instructor's methods, and it totally worked for Clover.
 So far, we completed all our classes through the Fenzi Dog Sports Academy with Stacy Barnett (and a great teaching assistant Ana Cilursu)

 MOCK ORT.
 So, after about 7 months of online classes, we took the opportunity to do a Mock Odor Recognition Test (ORT) in June at a friend's training facility.
 An ORT essentially tests if Clover can find each of the 3 initial target odors.
 Three times, you go into a room with a bunch of identical boxes.
 Your dog then shows you which one has odor inside it.

 I do have video of this event, including me walking head-first into a metal pole in the room on her first search because I was so focused on watching for Clover to "alert" on a box.
 D'oh!
 On that first search, Clover needed a lot of time to acclimate to the space since it featured a lot of dog smells.
 When she found the box, therefore, it fell outside the typical ORT time limit, but she did find it.

 And, she went back in for her other 2 searches and found both well within time since she already scoped out the room earlier.

 REAL ORT.
-That mock event went so well that I signed Clover up for a real ORT event in July -- my first-ever real event in any sport with any dog, and Clover nailed it, getting all 3 odors in a single day on her first try.
+That mock event went so well that I signed Clover up for a real ORT event in July -- my first-ever real event in any sport with any dog.
+Clover nailed it, getting all 3 odors in a single day on her first try.
 I don't have video of that, but it felt amazing.
-And, the judge noted how well I WAITED (and waited and waited) on Clover's first search for her to finish sniffing a floor mat near the exit door and get back to checking the boxes.
+And, the judge noted how well I WAITED on Clover's first search for her to finish sniffing a floor mat near the exit door and get back to checking the boxes.